scorhub/pokemonGo-wants-webApp/readme.md

 ## Designer Notes

 The app features "print"-functionality to the admin.
 The components show database data in form, that knex understands.
-The basic idea behind the function is, that app can be easily moved from one server to another and database can be cleaned from non-essential information (as old feature asks and "not currently wanted" rows)
+The basic idea behind the function is, that app can be easily moved from one server to another and database can be cleaned from non-essential information (as old feature asks and "not currently wanted" rows).

+Git commit "Grand update: Road to version 1" were originally multiple smaller commits, but due an user error, updates are commited as one big blob.

 ## Frameworks and Dependencies